sitzikbs/3DmFV-Net-MATLAB/README.md

 For testing:

 1.a.
-Download the log directory form the onedrive link below 1.b.
+Download the log directory form the onedrive link below.

+1.b.
 Alternatively, test your own trained model by training first.

 2. Run `test.m` (make sure to set the path to the desired trained model).

 link tp data and log:

 https://technionmail-my.sharepoint.com/:f:/g/personal/cadlab_technion_ac_il/EiylwxAQ4VxEpEo0Njqu59wBKohZwVRdG2LkaBoQCqvZ0w?e=4cwv1l

 It is trained on the ModelNet40 dataset by princeton, so please cite their work as well.

-### data instructions:
+### Data instructions:
 To train on your own data the directory structure should be:
 1. Subdirectories named test and train.
 2. Categories sub-sub-directories ( e.g. dataset_name/test/category_name/filename.txt)/